cazeip/Remarkable-2-Wireless-Web/README.md

-# Wireless web interface for Remarkable 2
+# Wireless web interface for reMarkable 2

 ![Icon](images/icon.png)

-This project is a _very_ early prototype of a web interface made for the Remarkable 2 tablet.
+This project is a _very_ early prototype of a web interface made for the reMarkable 2 tablet.

-As you may know, your Remarkable tablet can store your notes using its internal 6GB flash drive.
+As you may know, your reMarkable tablet can store your notes using its internal 6GB flash drive.
 However, when you want to retrieve your files, you can either:

 * Use their cloud service, which can become very expensive, or even impossible, as you need their paid subscription to continue syncing your documents
 * Use their USB web interface, where you connect your tablet to your computer, and access a web service hosted on the tablet.
 By doing this, your computer doesn't see the tablet as a flash drive (like a normal USB stick would) but as a wired network interface (like an ethernet cable).